 Prior to the 1979 Book of Common Prayer, Sundays in this long period of the church year were identified and counted in terms of the number of Sundays after Trinity Sunday instead of the number of Sundays after Pentecost.

-Events for Church of the Redeemer in Kenmore, Washington
+Events for the Episcopal Church of the Redeemer in Kenmore, Washington

 Church of the Redeemer